ndreynolds/ratatouille/README.md

 It's helpful to keep the following things in mind when defining views:

 * Each tag has a list of allowed child tags.
-For example, a `column` can only be nested under a `row`.
+For example, a `row` may only have elements with the `column` tag as direct descendants.
 * Each tag has a list of attributes.
 Some attributes are required, and these must be set.
 Optional attributes have some default behavior when unset.
 It's not allowed to set an attribute that's not in the list.